cudmore/triggercamera/readme.md

  - AFP to mount/share folders with OS X (SMB will also work with OS X)
  - StartUpMailer to have the Raspberry Pi email with its IP address when it boots

+## Wiring the system

+ - Connect Camera to Raspberry Pi
+ - Connect digital lines to the Raspberry Pi (be sure to convert 5V lines to 3.5V)
+ - Ground the Raspberry Pi to the digital line ground/shield
+ - Connect LEDs to the Raspberry Pi.
+If LEDs need a lot of power, hook them up with a 5V relay.

 ## Required Python libraries

 ### Python interface